 Therefore I invite you to prayerfully reflect on your level of giving to the parish for the upcoming year.
 If you can give more, it will be a tremendous help.
 If you can maintain your current level of giving, I appreciate it very much.
 If you have had to reduce your contributions because of financial hardship, I understand.

 May the Lord who is abundant in His blessings beyond all our imagining continue to be with us, to sustain us, and to guide and inspire us all.

 Sincerely Yours in Christ, Father Steve Callahan

 As members of a faith community, we know that it takes all of us to accomplish God’s work.
 If we all chip in, in proportion to our resources, we can make a significant impact in the lives of others—those in our parish family, in our community, and well beyond Pacific Beach.
 We prayerfully and intentionally consider what we are being called to give to our Sunday offering, the annual diocesan appeal, and other worthwhile causes.
-Also consider enrolling in E-Giving helps our parish be better stewards of our time and resources.
+Also considering giving online which helps our parish be better stewards of our time and resources.

 While it takes a significant amount of money to maintain our parish, our focus is mission.
 We seek to create a culture of radical hospitality where people are welcomed as they are, accompanied as they journey the path of discipleship, and inspired and equipped to go and make disciples of others.